Our Chiropractic Clinic in Oakville uses numerous methods of treatment to allow our patients to heal, including acupuncture!

 Acupuncture also stimulates the nervous system.
 Your nervous system carries pain signals from your body to tell your brain that an area is injured.
 However, sometimes these pain signals are amplified greater than they should be and acupuncture can help dampen the signals and decrease the sensation of pain.

 Acupuncture also creates a neuro-hormonal response within the body that can help relieve pain and reduce muscle tension by stimulating the release of endorphins, the body’s natural painkillers.

 Acupuncture Pain Treatment

-Acupuncture is a highly effective treatment that is commonly used to treat pain and problems with function in various areas of the body.
-Thin metallic needles are used to delicately penetrate the skin.
-Although initially adopted heavily in Traditional Chinese Medicine, it is quickly becoming a mainstream therapy in the western world because of its therapeutic potential.
-With an impending opioid crisis, Acupuncture is a safe alternative for conservative pain management.
+Acupuncture is a highly effective treatment that is commonly used to treat pain and dysfunction in various areas of the body.
+Although initially used in Traditional Chinese Medicine, it has quickly becoming a mainstream therapy in the western world because of its therapeutic potential.
+With the current opioid crisis, acupuncture is a safe alternative for conservative pain management.

 Types of Pain Treated by Acupuncture

 Acupuncture is used to treat a wide range of conditions.
 This includes the following types of pain:

 - Shoulder Pain

 - Menstrual cramps